Synthetify/synthetify-protocol/docs/docs/technical/swapline.md

 Tokens can be swapped from collateral to synthetic as long as total amount swapped is below swapline limit.
 Appropriate function is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/c7c309d4b6c393018477e03cfafce6df9414e86f/programs/exchange/src/lib.rs#L1633-L1691).

-They can also be swapped back from synthetic to collateral, as long as there is enough tokens in *collateral_reserve* (same as _balance_).
+They can also be swapped back from synthetic to collateral, as long as there is enough tokens in *collateral_reserve* (_balance_).
 Method is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/acbb2260c3eaee568e1f328c01db7c64fe868aae/programs/exchange/src/lib.rs#L1692-L1748).

 As both of these functions are so similar, they both take amount (u64) and the same struct: